Usha Anandi. 17 | OCTOBER | 2019

-As we prepare to open the doors for our next session of the Womb Sciences Six-Week Online Immersion, I feel called to share about the connection between two of the most powerful places of expression and creation within the body – the voice and the womb.
+Our doors for our 6-Week Online Womb Sciences Immersion are ALWAYS open.
+I feel called to share about the connection between two of the most powerful places of expression and creation within the body – the voice and the womb.

-If you desire to dive into these teachings in an intimate, guided, sacred container with me, click the link below to join the waitlist for Womb Sciences – we begin November 1st.
+If you desire to dive into these teachings in an intimate, guided, sacred container with me, join below.

 And now, the teachings –